bdeboe/table-partitioning-demo/README.md

 # Table Partitioning Demo

-This demo walks you through the new Table Partitioning feature in IRIS SQL.
+This demo walks you through the new Table Partitioning feature in IRIS SQL, explaining what it does and how it works along the way.
+We'll only use a few dozen rows to prove the concept, but obviously the capability is focused on datasets several orders of magnitude larger.

 :information_source: Please note that, for now, the new capability is only available with IRIS kits and containers made available through the [Early Access Program](https://www.intersystems.com/early-access-program/).

 ## What is Table Partitioning?

 Table Partitioning helps users manage large tables efficiently by enabling them to split the data across multiple databases based on a logical scheme.
 This enables, for example, moving older data to a database mounted on a cheaper tier of storage, while keeping the current data that is accessed frequently on premium storage.
 The data structure for partitioned tables also brings several operational and performance benefits when tables get very large (> 1B rows).

 For more about the what and how of Table Partitioning, please check the [Frequenty Asked Questions](#frequently-asked-questions) section at the bottom of this page.

 ## Getting Started